 For a $60, this new Patriot Viper mouse delivers many high-end features at a fair price: up to 12K DPI resolution, customizable color profiles, adjustable weight system, and 13 programmable macro keys.

 This mouse massively leans toward the higher-end of the gaming spectrum.
 If you need an RGB gaming mouse that gets the job done at a reasonable price, the V570 ought to be on your short list.
 In fact, all three Viper Gaming mice are worth your time and consideration when looking at the $25-90 price range.

 All-in-all, this is a well-designed mouse which easily earned a 4.75 out of 5-star rating.

 The Patriot Viper V570 gaming mouse is available for purchase on Amazon for under $50 (see link below) as well as on the Patriot website.

 What do you think of this Patriot Viper V570 mouse review?
 Do you agree or disagree with our verdict?
 Let us know in the comment section below or via social media.
 We’re eager to hear your thoughts.

-Don’t hesitate to head over to the Patriot Viper Gaming page to see their newest products.
+Don’t hesitate to head over to Patriot’s Viper Gaming page to see their newest products.
 To learn more about service and support, click here for their Support page.
 The Viper V570 RGB mouse comes with a 2-year warranty.

 FTC Disclosure: Patriot Memory provided Beantown LLC with one (1) Viper V570 gaming mouse sample for review purposes.
 This writer’s opinion is 100% his own and not a paid product ambassador.